Huiilin/Clonorchiasis/README.md

-# HZG_NC
+# Clonorchiasis
-A description analysis about Clonorchiasis and Enterobiasis
+A descriptive and chi-square analysis about Clonorchiasis